affinir/affinirum/README.md

 ## How

-Create instance of ExpressionService for math expression.
+Create instance of Expression class with a string containing expression.
 During the parsing any alphanumeric sequence not identified as number value, string value, operator, or a function name is assumed to be variable.
 Evaluate the expression by providing variable values.